25 May 8 Steps to Make Healthy Eating Simple!

 - Shop the Perimeter.
 You’ve probably heard this tip many times, but it is worth repeating.
 In the perimeter you will find fruits, vegetables and lean proteins.
 The bulk of your cart should come from this area of the store.
 Search the middle aisles for foods like legumes, nuts, rice, spices, tea and healthy fats, like olive, avocado and coconut oils.

 - Go Frozen: Even your best laid out plans can go awry.
 If you don’t have time to roast fresh vegetables, frozen vegetables (and fruits) are a great option.
 They’re less expensive, quick and easy.
 Be careful to check the ingredient list to avoid ones with added sugar or additives.
+And, even thought the package may say you can microwave in the bag, please DON’T!
+Instead, put the contents in a microwave safe glass or ceramic bowl to heat.

 - Keep it Simple: Healthy doesn’t have to be elaborate.
 Grilled salmon or chicken, with roasted sweet potatoes and cut-up vegetables make a quick, well-balanced meal.
 Use spices and fresh herbs to add a variety of flavors.
 Now that summer is here, grilling is a great way to make quick, healthy meals with little clean-up.